saguileran/arkanjo/parser/README.md

 It is required to install the libjsoncpp-dev package with apt-get or anything like that.
 Maybe this tool only works in ubuntu because of how I read Json files.
 I will look into that latter.
 Also remember to add -ljsoncpp flag latter.

+Features I want to do:

+- Count number of lines affected by code duplication in the repository.
+Create a kind of report ?

+- Given n files, remove the common function in them and create a temporary file .c and .h that has the common functions.
+In this feature the user should be able to select which functions to remove and it would be nice to have something to visualize the functions and the diff between files.

+- Given a function, list the other functions that are similar to this one.

+- Given a file, to every function in this file that is a duplicate function, give the user the option to list which files use this function.

+- Did I thought In more?
+I do not know.
+In order of difficult to implement is second, first, fourth, third feature.

 ## How to Setup